jordanbCS/health-pollution-attribution/README.md

 ## Modeling

-JB: My understanding of this so far is that detection and attribution can be thought of as multiple regression, where the outcome variable is a health outcome, but the range of the input predictors are estimated by something more like a numeric process model (think global climate simulation, where the input parameters have themselves been estimated for a set simulations. - https://arxiv.org/pdf/2012.04200.pdf
+Detection and attribution can be thought of as multiple regression, where the outcome variable is a health outcome, but the range of the input predictors are estimated by something more like a numeric process model (think global climate simulation, where the input parameters have themselves been estimated for a set simulations). - https://arxiv.org/pdf/2012.04200.pdf

 ### PyDna
 "Detection and Attribution framework in python using the Optimal Fingerprinting Approach (Hasselmann, 1993; Ribes et al. 2013)" -